MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The following section lists considerations when making attribute data type assignments.

 #### Supported Data Types
-The Generic CSV connector supports the use of The following section data types:
+The GCSV Connector supports the use of The following section data types:

 * **Boolean**: a value that can be either true or false.
 * **Binary**: a value that is stored as a sequence of bytes, typically used to store data such as images or other files.